 (f) Privilege of closing debate.
 Any town commission member (including the presiding officer) shall have the privilege of closing the debate by making a motion to that effect and provided it is affirmed by vote of a majority of the town commission present.

 (g) Method of voting.
 After the debate is closed, and/or the motion is restated if necessary, the presiding officer shall call for a vote on the motion.
 Voting shall be by roll call or voice vote, or paper ballot (at the decision of the majority of the commission in certain circumstances) depending on whether the ballot is on an ordinance or resolution or motion.
-Ordinances require a roll call vote by calling the names of the members of the town commission in rotating order, provided that the vice-mayor shall vote next to last and alphabetically by surname, except that the names shall be rotated after each roll call vote, if requested, so that the commissioner who voted first on a preceding roll call shall vote last upon the next subsequent matter; provided, however, that the presiding officer, if a member of the town commission, shall always cast the last vote.
+Ordinances require a roll call vote by calling the names of the members of the town commission in rotating order, provided that the vice-Mayor shall vote next to last and alphabetically by surname, except that the names shall be rotated after each roll call vote, if requested, so that the commissioner who voted first on a preceding roll call shall vote last upon the next subsequent matter; provided, however, that the presiding officer, if a member of the town commission, shall always cast the last vote.

 The town clerk shall call the roll, tabulate the votes, and announce the results.
 The vote upon any resolution, motion or other matter may be by voice vote as previously noted, provided that the presiding officer or any commissioner may require a roll call to be taken upon any resolution or motion.